 In Dentistry we conduct work in the mouth that creates aerosols for example drilling and cleaning sends moisture particles in to the air and we must ensure that the air is changed before the next patient is allowed to enter the surgery.
 We have had our ventilation systems upgraded to improve the air flow and we have had our environment independently checked and verified so we understand our fallow times (the time taken for air to settle or change).
 We have been certified that our ventilation system meets the NHS and Public Health England & CGD/FGDP latest COVID-19 guidance dated 20/10/20.
 Our certificates are available to view at the base of this page.

 Please only attend the surgery if you have an appointment and have not experienced any COVID symptoms in the last 10 days.

 When you arrive for your appointment please ensure you have completed your medical history form.

-On arrival you do not need to notify us you are waiting, please stay in the outside waiting area; but come prepared and make sure you're wrapped up for the cold weather and your dentist will do their best to keep your wait to a minimum.
+If you feel safer waiting outside that is fine, just let us know you have arrived and we will come outside when we are ready for you; but come prepared and make sure you're wrapped up for the cold weather and your dentist will do their best to keep your wait to a minimum.
+If you are vulnerable to the effects of COVID please let us know when you book your appointment and we will talk you through options to minimise your time in the surgery and exposure to other patients.
 Please click here for further information on how to prepare for your appointment.